-VSLAs aim to increase household financial assets and to decrease household vulnerability to financial and other shocks and stresses.
+VSLAs aims to increase household financial assets and to decrease household vulnerability to financial and other shocks and stresses.

-Apart from the savings and loans, the project has facilitated access to agricultural inputs (fertilisers, seeds and agro-chemicals) and increased their productivity of small scale farmers (SSFs) in addition to serving as platforms for innovation, peace and conflict resolution as well as capacity building.
+Apart from the savings and loans, the project has facilitated access to agricultural inputs (fertilizers, seeds, and agrochemicals) and increased the productivity of small-scale farmers (SSFs) in addition to serving as platforms for innovation, peace, and conflict resolution as well as capacity building.
 Oxfam’s target is to reach 1,000,000 beneficiaries by 2023.